syncfusion-content/uwp-docs/uwp/Ribbon/Getting-Started.md

 This section explains you on how to add SfRibbon in your application.

-## Add Ribbon
+## Add SfRibbon

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.

 * Syncfusion.SfRibbon.UWP

+N> The `Syncfusion.SfShared.UWP` and `Syncfusion.SfInput.UWP` assemblies are also required as dependencies when referencing assemblies directly.
+When using the NuGet package `Syncfusion.SfRibbon.UWP`, these dependencies are included automatically.

-1.Include the namespace for Syncfusion.SfRibbon.UWP assembly in MainPage.xaml
+1. Include the namespace for the Syncfusion.SfRibbon.UWP assembly in MainPage.xaml.

 {% tabs %}